mhssmnn/redux-form-saga/README.md

     // if apiClient promise rejected, then we will be here
     // we need mark form as failed and pass errors to it const formError = new SubmissionError({
-      login: 'User with this login is not found', // specific field error
+      email: 'User with this email is not found', // specific field error
       _error: 'Login failed, please check your credentials and try again', // global form error });